rawify/Vector3.js/README.md

 ### `norm2()`

-Returns the squared magnitude (norm squared) of the current vector.
+Returns the squared magnitude or length (norm squared) of the current vector.

 ```javascript
 let result = v1.norm2(); // 14